spring-peepers-2014/TravelBlog/README.md

 # TRAVEL BLOG
-An app for travelers to document and relive their trips by pinning blog posts and photos to a map.
+An app for travelers to document and relive their trips by pinning blog posts to a map.

 ## QUICK START
 Run `$ bundle install`